- Institutional Review Board

 The Brown Bag Seminar Series is an opportunity for the Clemson University community to better understand research integrity and research compliance related topics.

 Please register for one or more of the following presentations

-Counts for 2 hours of Advanced RCR training credits
+Counts for 1 hour of Advanced RCR training credit

 The library regularly offers courses on plagiarism and data management that qualify for one hour of RCR advanced training credit.
 Please see the course schedule and register.